When dental implants were invented by a Swedish medical researcher in 1952, the procedure was considered a modern-day miracle. Now, seven decades...

 For patients, the advantages of using digital impressions outweigh traditional methods.
 This new technology provides increased accuracy, efficiency, and productivity for patients.
 Additionally, it makes it possible for dentists to scan or email the virtual impressions to the laboratory, rather than having to send traditional impressions by mail.

-Additional benefits for using digital impressions include:
+Additional benefits of using digital impressions include:

 - Overall comfort.
 Digital impressions are more comfortable than molding impressions, especially for those patients who have sensitive gag reflexes or sensitivity to cold material, and for those who have anxiety when undergoing dental treatment.